sament/cache_x/README.md

 Ability to handle volume effeciently is at the heart of communication.

 ===
+Here is a simple, fast, concurrent and scalable Phoenix based microservice that mantains an in-memory cache of users who have reacted to content.

-This experimental project takes a dive at solving this problem digitally with an API that is powered by Erlang's Open Telecom Platform(OTP).
+This experimental project takes a basic dive at solving this problem digitally with an API that is powered by Erlang's Open Telecom Platform(OTP).
 You can image various use cases.

-This is an Elixir implimentation of this project.
-ELixir runs on BEAM (Erlang's Virtual Machine)
+Elixir runs on BEAM (Erlang's Virtual Machine)

 Using Erlang Term Storage(ETS) we are able to have a battled tested in-memory store capable of handling concurrent requests.

-Internally the cache handles retrieving records asynconously in order to avoid waiting for other processes to complete their tasks.
-This aproach makes it faster.
+Internally I am able to process some expensive operations asynchronously.
+This aproach makes execution timefaster.
 [Lazy operations over eager]

-Here is a simple, fast, concurrent and scalable Phoenix based microservice that mantains an in-memory cache of users who have reacted to content.
-Let's look at some food data that are transferred.
+Some food data

 ===